PushpitKumar/FlightPricePredictor/README.md

 ### 6. Drawbacks and Future Scope
 The data used for training and testing purpose of model was of 2019 only.
-The model doesn't take into consideration, seasonal effects on flight fare, also some of the flights have been out of business in the current scenario.
+The model doesn't take into consideration, seasonal effects on flight fare, also some of the flights have been out of business in the current scenario such as Jet Airways.
+The dataset only contained travel details from 5-6 different cities of India.
 The app's front end has room for improvement using CSS or other styling techniques.
 Different algorithms can be used for more accurate results.

 ### 7. Credits
 I would like to thank [Krish Naik](https://github.com/krishnaik06) for hosting this problem statement on his youtube channel and [Amar Mandal](https://github.com/Mandal-21) whose work was taken as inspiration for succesfull completion of this project.